IANW-Projects/MatCL/README.md

 ## Setup

-Just use `git clone https://github.com/IANW-Projects/MatCL` and run `compile_lx.m` or `compile_win.m` to compile MatCL.
-Depending on the OpenCL libraries used, the library path may have to be changed.
+Just use `git clone https://github.com/IANW-Projects/MatCL` and run `compile_linux.m`, `compile_windows.m`, or `compile_mac` to compile MatCL.
+Depending on the OpenCL libraries used, the library path may have to be changed in these files.
 Than add the folder `MatCL` to the search path of Matlab.
-**Alternatively, precompiled binaries are available at https://github.com/IANW-Projects/MatCL/releases.**
+**Alternatively, some precompiled binaries are available at https://github.com/IANW-Projects/MatCL/releases.**

 There may be problems with old C/C++ libraries supplied by Matlab under Linux, resulting in errors such as `Invalid MEX-file '/..../cl_get_devices.mex64'`, followed by many missing symbols.
 If you use